The Different Eras:

 Year 2281, the Ruined Era

 Void has covered most of the surface, most of humanity fleeing underground, those who remain on the surface going mad.
 The last bastion of humanity exists underneath the surface, safe from the horrors that dwell above.
 They have lived in this place for generations, supplies depleting, until one day the void finds them and destroys the home they know as Last Refuge.
 At the end of all hopes, this is where your story begins.

 The Gods of Eterra

-The embodiment of the world itself and guardian of all who dwell there.
-Said to be the mother of the other gods and all living things, humanity being her proudest creation.
+Guardian of the world and all who dwell there.
+Legends say she is the mother of the other gods, the protector of humanity and all living things.
 In ancient times she kept humanity hidden away deep inside her temple, along with a mysterious being known as The Observer.
 She is benevolent yet ruthless to those that would threaten her world.

 God of the north, master of the tundra wanderers, whose divine breath rises to the sky to form the aurora.
 He has taken the form of a massive white elk, his mane forever frozen over with the purest crystals of ice.
 His nature is kind and protective, leading his herd to fertile and bountiful land.
 Every generation he chooses a tribe of humans to follow with his herd and share in his wisdom, a Chieftain and a Champion raised from their numbers to be blessed by him.